davydos/vividwealth-app/workflow_state.md

 3. Fix Expo authentication issues:
    - ✅ Updated workflow to use pull_request_target to ensure secrets are accessible for external PRs
    - ✅ Verified EXPO_TOKEN is working correctly with successful authentication
-4. Fix EAS configuration validation:
+4. Fix EAS configuration:
-   - Update eas.json file to remove or properly format the "hooks" property
+   - ✅ Fixed eas.json file by removing the "hooks" property to satisfy schema validation
-   - Validate eas.json against the EAS schema
+   - ❌ Add 'eas init' step to CI workflow to initialize the EAS project properly
 5. Remove SLACK_WEBHOOK_URL secret as it's no longer needed
 6. Complete setup of GitHub Project board for task tracking
 7. Implement required type declarations for React, React Native, and other libraries to fix linter errors

 ## Known Issues
 - ~Expo authentication failing with 401 error~ (Fixed with pull_request_target update - verified working)
-- ❌ EAS.json configuration has invalid "hooks" property causing build failures
+- ~EAS.json configuration has invalid "hooks" property causing build failures~ (Fixed by removing hooks property)
+- ❌ EAS project not initialized in CI environment - must run 'eas init' in workflow
 - Type declaration dependencies are missing for React, React Native, NativeWind, and React Native Reanimated (tracked in issue #1)
 - Legacy Expo CLI warnings about Node +17 support (should be migrated to newer Expo CLI)